Articles

 4. Decommission Your Nagios Core Instance

-The last step when migrating from Core to XI is to decommission your Core Instance once the migration is complete.
+The last step when migrating from Core to XI is to decommission your Core instance once the migration is complete.
 It is strongly recommended that you retain a backup of the Core server and its configuration files in case you need them in the future.
-Decommissioning Core This is as simple as powering off the old Nagios Core Instance
+Decommissioning the Core instance is typically as simple as powering off the old server once you have validated XI is operating as expected.

 Add New User screen from the Nagios XI Admin Dashboard.
 Displayed in the Neptune theme.